repeatexplorer/workshop/2025/practical_training_day_2.md

 > **Note**: Use absolute paths for all files in the configuration file.
 The pipeline will
-> create a directory named `Repeat_Annotations` in the current working directory to store
+> create a directory named `output` in the current working directory to store
-> the output files.
+> all the output files.

 ### Running the pipeline